Drake Caggiula

-Drake Caggiula (/kəˈdʒuːlə/; born June 20, 1994) is a Canadian professional ice hockey left wing currently playing for the Wilkes-Barre/Scranton Penguins in the American Hockey League (AHL) while under contract to the Pittsburgh Penguins of the National Hockey League (NHL).
-He previously played for the Edmonton Oilers, Chicago Blackhawks, Arizona Coyotes and the Buffalo Sabres.
+Drake Caggiula (/kəˈdʒuːlə/; born June 20, 1994) is a Canadian professional ice hockey left wing currently playing for Lausanne HC in Switzerland's National League.
+He previously played in the National Hockey League for the Edmonton Oilers, Chicago Blackhawks, Arizona Coyotes, Buffalo Sabres and the Pittsburgh Penguins.

 Early life

 Caggiula was born on June 20, 1994, in Pickering, Ontario, Canada to parents Sal and Terri Caggiula.
 His father coached and mentored him from the ages of eight to 15.

 Playing career

 Junior

 Growing up in Pickering, Caggiula played minor midget hockey with the Ajax/Pickering Raiders in 2009–10 before being drafted in the third round of the Ontario Hockey League (OHL) by the Erie Otters.
 At the time of the draft, Caggiula had finished the season with 95 points through 66 games.
 In order to maintain his NCAA eligibility, Caggiula chose to instead play with the Stouffville Spirit of the Ontario Junior Hockey League (OJHL).
 As a rookie in the OJHL, Caggiula was selected for the OJHL North-West Conference 1st Team All-Prospect after tallying 45 points in 48 games.
 Due to his success at the junior level, Caggiula was drafted by the Des Moines Buccaneers of the United States Hockey League.
 He attended the Buccaneers USHL Fall Classic event before returning to the Spirit for another season.
 During this time, Caggiula verbally accepted a full scholarship offer to play college hockey for the University of North Dakota of the NCAA.